French property sales contract

 The unilateral promise to sell

-The seller commits to sell you his property at the price indicated at the time of the acceptance of your offer to buy.
+The seller commits to sell you his property at the price indicated at the time of the acceptance of your written offer to buy.
 He also undertakes to reserve the property for you for a set period called the “option period”.
 The contract must mention the length of this period.
 It usually varies between two and four months.
 During this period, the seller cannot sell his property to another person, even if he receives a more advantageous offer.
 As a buyer, you also sign this contract.
 However, your signature does not yet commit you.
 Indeed, you simply acknowledge the promise to sell.